propadata/propathink/README.md

 #### configuration centric plugin design

-Project utilizes a manifest file for each project.
+propathink utilizes a manifest file for each project.
 The manifest configures the database connection and all request plugins to be loaded in a project.
-Those who are familiar with [hapijs/glue](https://github.com/hapijs/glue) will be comfortable with this design.
+Those familiar with [hapijs/glue](https://github.com/hapijs/glue) will be comfortable with this design.

 #### provisions rethink connection

-Every request built using a propathink plugin is provisioned with and database connection before the request is executed.
+Every request built using a propathink plugin is provisioned with a database connection before the request is executed.
 <br/>
 ```
 this._connection.db     // configured database name from the manifest file.
-this.conn               // rethinkdb connection object
+this.conn               // generated rethinkdb connection object
 ```
 <br/>